 A&E is for life-threatening emergencies

-Unless your condition is life threatening, please don’t just turn up or walk in the emergency department (A&E) or urgent care services.
-Please think pharmacist, GP or 111 first.
+Unless your condition is life threatening, please don’t just turn up or walk into the emergency department (A&E).
+Please think pharmacist, GP or NHS 111 online first.
 In an emergency, always call 999.

 The accident and emergency (A&E) department at The James Cook University Hospital deals with genuine life-threatening emergencies 24 hours a day, 365 days a year.
 This includes:

 acute confused state and fits that are not stopping

 severe bleeding that cannot be stopped

 severe allergic reactions

 major trauma such as a road traffic accident

 Minor illness or injury?